CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

 4. Upload the original data zip package (in a password-protected zip archive if required) and the accompanying readme file to the **HFST server** (hfst-17.it.helsinki.fi).
 Under data/corpora/originals/ create a folder named with the resource group shortname, in lowercase characters.
 Note that you need a VPN connection to the University to be able to access the HFST server.
-In order to be able to connect to Puhti from the HFST server, you can use e.g. sftp.
+In order to be able to connect to CSC’s computing environment from the HFST server, you can use e.g. sftp.